leetreveil/touchstone/README.md

 Support
 -----------------
 Supports the qunit and jasmine test frameworks.
-Let me know if you want another adding or send a pull request!
+If your framework isn't there create an issue or send a pull request!

 Licence
 -----------------